grayed/mirea-vm/README.md

 There is a script supplied, `sync.sh`, which is designed to be run from crontab periodically to download current and previous OpenBSD release sets and packages for given architecture.
+After running the script first time (successfully), it'll be possible to run

+	make install-tftp

+which will setup TFTP daemon's directory.
+You'll need to repeat this step after changing `${INST_RELEASE}`; make(1) will remind you about that.

 ## Twekable parameters